jundalisay/superb/content/en/research/george/progress-poverty/chapter-22.md

-+++
-title=  "The Root Cause of Recessions" heading=  "Chapter 22 of Progress and Poverty" description=  "The Root Cause of Recessions" image=  "/covers/progress.jpg" linkb=  "/research/george/progress-poverty/chapter-12" linkbtext=  "The Cause of Interest" linkf=  "/research/george/progress-poverty/chapter-25" linkftext=  "The True Remedy"
-+++
+---
+heading: "Chapter 22"
+title: "The Root Cause of Recessions"
+description: "Land speculation is the primary cause producing recessions"
+weight: 44
+image: "/covers/progress.jpg"
+author: Henry George
+---

-Depressions and recessions are caused by=
+Depressions and recessions are caused by:
 - Land speculation which inflates land values, reduces wages and interest, and thereby checks production.
 - The complexity and interdependence of production
 - Problems with money and credit